xunoaib/synacor-challenge-solution/README.md

 memory, for example, to change the current player's location, modify inventory, and retrieve plaintext strings from memory.
 However, be warned: the VM protects against some memory hacks by corrupting codes which are not obtained "legally".
-That said, inventory items appear to be unaffected.

 The current location, and whether each item is present in the player's inventory, are stored in specific memory addresses which vary across binaries.